-Applicants to the Ph.D. program will be holistically reviewed using criteria such as GPA, a personal statement, an essay, work/volunteer experiences, professional activities, leadership roles, honors, award recognitions, etc.
+Applicants to the Ph.D. program will be holistically reviewed using criteria such as GPA, work/volunteer experience, scholarly writing or projects of any kind, leadership roles, honors, and awards.

 Admission Criteria